B-Alvin-A/quizzical-trivia/README.md

 # My Quizzical Trivia App

-This is my attempt to the Quiziccal project for the React course on scrimba.
+This is a Quiziccal Trivia App project.

+It is work in progress and new features will be added as time goes on.